PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 Currently, the model is trained in Rasa 2.8.0.
 Different Rasa versions are not necessarily compatible w.r.t. e.g. layout of the language model files, so we should eventually choose a specific Rasa version, probably the most current one (2.8.2 at the time of this writing).
 See [here](https://rasa.com/docs/rasa/changelog) for the changelog for Rasa Open Source.
 See [#55](https://github.com/PerfectFit-project/virtual-coach-server/issues/55).

 ### Agent Name
-The agent name is set in the "domain.yml"-file in the slot"agent_name."
+The agent name is set in the "domain.yml"-file in the slot "agent_name."
 Changing this name in said file requires retraining the model.

 ### Storage of Conversations
 All conversations are stored in memory, which means that they are lost once the Rasa server is restarted.
 It is possible to set up a tracker store so that the conversations persist.
 See [this page](https://rasa.com/docs/rasa/tracker-stores) for more information.